Resources

-Books transport us to places we never thought we could go.
-Walk alongside 06 in Yellowstone or Takaya in British Columbia.
+Books take us to unimaginable places.
+Walk with 06 in Yellowstone or Takaya in British Columbia.
 Live with the Sawtooth Pack in Idaho.
-Imagine living in prehistoric times and working with wolves to hunt and capture food.
-It’s all right here.
-Enjoy our curated list of books and bring the world of wolves to life!
+Imagine prehistoric life, hunting with wolves.
+It's all here.

 The memorable story of how Straube's vision of a pack of wolves and an encounter with Wolf 926F was life-changing.
 She intertwines the themes of rain, nature and finding solace.
 2021

 McIntyre celebrates the legacy of our namesake 06, the most famous wolf in the world.
 06 was revered around the world for her beauty, intelligence, strength and hunting prowess.
-You too will be captivated by 06 after reading her story.
+You too will be captivated by 06 after reading her story, (Alpha Wolves of Yellowstone, Book 4).
 2022

 Lamar Valley wolf pup loses his way and is rescued by an old wolf.
 Introduces younger readers to the magic of Yellowstone.
 2013 (ages 9-12)